for personal development & spiritual growth

 Venturing deep into your consciousness to seek out these overwhelmed parts, and consciously experience what you have been actively avoiding for decades may feel a bit scary, and it is difficult to do without the compassionate presence and supportive guidance of an experienced self discovery coach.
-So I created Self Discovery Coaching to help people like you to explore the inner world of your consciousness and gradually free yourself from the subconscious influences that are causing you so much unnecessary suffering.
+So I created the Self Discovery website to help people like you to explore the inner world of your consciousness and gradually free yourself from the subconscious influences that are causing you so much unnecessary suffering.
 The added benefits of this new-found psychological freedom also brings more peace, happiness, fulfilment, resilience, balance and spiritual connectedness.

 Who am I, really?